 To help maximize the benefits of growing amounts of data, many organizations are turning to software-defined storage, which frees data from physical storage and provides better access to applications.
 There are many ways to benefit from software-defined storage.
 One approach starts with data virtualization, which provides a software layer that helps simplify management.
 Data virtualization simplifies deployment of new applications and new storage tiers, eases movement of data among tiers, and enables consistent easy-to-use optimization technologies across multiple storage tiers.

 In the era of cloud, big data and analytics, and mobile and social computing, organizations need to meet ever-changing demands for storage while also improving data economics.
 IT must deliver more services faster and more efficiently, enable real-time insight and support more customer interaction.
 The right infrastructure allows clients to share information, secure transactions and drive real-time insights.

-The IBM Storwize family helps organizations achieve better data economics by supporting these new workloads that are critical to their success.
+Built with IBM Spectrum Virtualize™ software, the IBM Storwize family helps organizations achieve better data economics by supporting these new workloads that are critical to their success.
 Storwize family systems can handle the massive volumes of data from mobile and social applications, enable rapid and flexible cloud services deployments, and deliver the performance and scalability needed to gain insights from the latest analytics technologies.

 1 IBM lab measurements – August 2010

 2 TheInfoPro “Wave 17 Storage Study,” 451 Research - October 2013

 3 IBM storage infrastructure optimization studies – April 2014